Hope Together

 1 Chronicles 29:14–19, Psalm 31, Isaiah 2:1–5 (read online ⧉)

 It is pretty universal across humanity for people to question their value and their purpose.
 In the ancient world, the view of gods was often not particularly positive.
 Much of the activity was done to appease the wrathful gods and to “bribe” them enough to maybe get what was desired.
-The progressive understanding of the Israelites was that while God required sacrifice it was much more than that.
+The progressive understanding of the Israelites was that while God required it was much more than that.

 David rarely seemed to view himself particularly highly (which have actually been a problem, at times).
-This gave David an interesting perspective insofar as he knew that while God had chosen him (and his ), he didn’t take it for granted.
+This gave David an interesting insofar as he knew that while God had him (and his family), he didn’t take it for granted.
 He was grateful and amazed.
 In addition, part of his history (and that of Israel) was one of constant strife with the nations around them, and often at the losing end.

-It was the non-losing end that remained the underlying story of the Israelites…hope.
+It was the non-losing end that remained the underlying story of the Israelites….
 David understood that while Israel was often in trouble, often through its own misbehavior, with God’s selection of David and his family that there was indeed hope that the people would finally be unified.
 Through unification, perhaps the people of Israel would finally be strong enough to stand against the forces around them.

 1) Have you ever questioned your value or purpose?
 What do David’s words say to that?